FIWARE/tutorials.CRUD-Operations/README.md

   --url 'http://localhost:1026/v2/entities/urn:ngsi-ld:Product:010/attrs/specialOffer'
 ```

+Attributes can be deleted by making a DELETE request to the `/v2/entities/<entity>/attrs/<attribute>` endpoint.

+If the attribute does not exist in the context, the result in an error response.

 ### Batch Delete Multiple Data Entities

 This example uses the convenience batch processing endpoint to delete a series of available **Product** entities.

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=DELETE` means we will delete something from the context and the `entities` attribute holds the `id` of the entities we wish to update.

-If any entity does not exist in the context, the result in an error response.

 #### Request: